-DNA is susceptible to a variety of insults from exogenous and endogenous sources.
 Dealing with damage during DNA replication is particularly important because the replication machinery cannot cope with defective templates.
 In order to avoid a permanent arrest in this situation, cells have developed mechanisms of damage bypass.
-In contrast to DNA repair systems, which usually rely on the excision and subsequent re-synthesis of the damaged region to restore the original sequence information, DNA damage bypass mechanisms allow the replication machinery to “skip over” lesions without their actual removal.
-They ensure the completion of DNA replication on damaged templates and are therefore essential for survival of a cell in the presence of genotoxic agents.
+In contrast to most DNA repair systems, which usually restore the original sequence information, DNA damage bypass allows the replication machinery to “skip over” lesions without their actual removal.
+It ensures the completion of DNA replication on damaged templates and is therefore essential for the survival of a cell in the presence of genotoxic stress.
 As lesion bypass is often associated with damage-induced mutations, however, the pathway is also a potential source of genome instability in itself and therefore needs to be tightly controlled.
-Our research aims at understanding the mechanisms and signals by which the ubiquitin and SUMO systems promote damage tolerance and limit the accumulation of unwanted mutations.

-DNA damage bypass, also called postreplication repair, is controlled via posttranslational modification of the replication factor PCNA (Figure 1).
-Whereas monoubiquitylation activates translesion synthesis by damage-tolerant DNA polymerases, polyubiquitylation via lysine 63-linked chains is required for an error-free pathway of damage avoidance possibly involving template switching.
-In budding yeast, PCNA is also sumoylated in a damage-independent manner, which prevents unwanted recombination events during replication and allows the ubiquitin-dependent reactions to proceed in response to replication stress.
+In the context of DNA damage bypass, ubiquitin and SUMO control the properties of the essential replication factor, PCNA.
+Whereas monoubiquitylation activates translesion synthesis by damage-tolerant DNA polymerases, polyubiquitylation via lysine (K) 63-linked polyubiquitin chains is required for an error-free pathway of damage avoidance involving template switching.
+In budding yeast, PCNA is also sumoylated during DNA replication, which prevents unwanted recombination events and allows the ubiquitin-dependent reactions to proceed in response to replication stress.
 Whereas the consequences of PCNA monoubiquitylation and sumoylation are comparatively well understood, little is known about the mechanism by which K63-polyubiquitylation activates template switching.